HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 The True Translation

 Translation is a sensitive and possibly dangerous process.
-Our sages commented that the day the Torah was translated into Greek "was as difficult for the Jewish people as the day when the Golden Calf was made"
+Our sages commented that the day the Torah was translated into Greek “was as difficult for the Jewish people as the day when the Golden Calf was made.”

 Words

 Why do we talk so much?
-Witness the endless self-explaining we engage in, the perpetual conversation we feel obliged to "make", the quadrillions of words unleashed each day in every imaginable media.
+Witness the endless self-explaining we engage in, the perpetual conversation we feel obliged to “make,” the quadrillions of words unleashed each day in every imaginable medium.
 Why this insatiable need to put everything into words, as if nothing truly exists until it is trimmed and stretched to fit a set of humanly emitted sounds?
-Perhaps the Torah reading of Devarim ("Words") holds a clue.
+Perhaps the Torah reading of Devarim (“Words”) holds a clue.

-Coming Home
+Coming Home to Jerusalem

 We have traversed three continents.
 Twenty-five hours of flight, and twenty-five hundred years of yearning.
 We have arrived home with our family.
 Jet lagged and disoriented but so grateful to have arrived safely in the Land of our forefathers...